-Chiu previously served as Vice Chancellor for Advancement at UMass Lowell.
-During his five-year tenure the university posted five consecutive record-breaking fundraising years.
-Chiu also guided strategy and execution for Our Legacy, Our Place, the first comprehensive fundraising campaign in the UMass Lowell’s history.
+Chiu previously served as Vice Chancellor for Advancement at the University of Massachusetts Lowell (UMass Lowell).
+During his five-year tenure the university posted five consecutive record-breaking fundraising years and secured nearly $100 million in new gift commitments.
+Chiu guided strategy and execution for “Our Legacy, Our Place,” the first comprehensive fundraising campaign in UMass Lowell’s history.

-Chiu also spent eight years at St. John’s University as Associate Director and Director of Alumni Relations before being promoted to Director of Operations for Institutional Advancement.
-He oversaw all advancement functions for a staff of 80 employees and assisted in the successful planning and execution of a $250 million capital campaign.
+Chiu spent eight years at St. John’s University as Associate Director and Director of Alumni Relations before being elevated to Director of Operations for Institutional Advancement, overseeing the day-to-day operations for all advancement functions.
+He played a key role in the successful planning and execution of the university’s $250 million capital campaign.

 Chiu began his career in Advancement at his alma mater, the University of Connecticut, where he held progressive roles in the Alumni Association and Division of Athletics.